asterics/esp32_mouse_keyboard/README.md

 ## Credits and many thanks to:
+- Cong Nguyen (@rampadc) for fixes to support macOS Catalina
 - Paul Stoffregen for the implementation of the keyboard layouts for his Teensyduino project: www.pjrc.com
 - Neil Kolban for his great contributions to the ESP32 SW (in particular the Bluetooth support): https://github.com/nkolban
 - Chegewara for help and support